 Consider having an estate planning attorney draft the following documents:

-- HIPPA Authorization: this gives you the ability to ask for and receive information from healthcare providers about your child’s health status, progress, and treatment.
+- HIPPA Authorization: gives you the ability to ask for and receive information from healthcare providers about your child’s health status, progress, and treatment.

 Paying for College